Metrics and Logs

 Usage Events

 Usage events are per-request records emitted by supported proxy paths after a request completes.
-They include request outcome and consumption details when the gateway can observe them.
+They include request outcome, consumption details, the model alias the caller requested, and the resolved model that served the attempt when the gateway can observe those values.

 Next Steps